StephenDev0/StikDebug-Guide/pairing_file.md

 - **Linux**: (x86_64: [iDevicePair--linux-x86_64.AppImage](https://github.com/jkcoxson/idevice_pair/releases/latest/download/iDevicePair--linux-x86_64.AppImage), aarch64: [iDevicePair--linux-aarch64.AppImage](https://github.com/jkcoxson/idevice_pair/releases/latest/download/iDevicePair--linux-aarch64.AppImage))
 ---

 iDevicePair allows us to create a pairing file for programs like StikDebug to talk to your device remotely.
-This is required to use StikDebug, otherwise it would not function..
+This is required to use StikDebug, otherwise it will not function.

 ### Windows